United States : Safety by City

 - Washington DC

-Tampa is a lively city: it offers pro football, baseball and hockey; lots of live music venues and just about any act on a national tour will pass through.
+Tampa is a lively city: it offers pro football, baseball, and hockey; lots of live music venues and just about any activity on a national tour will pass through.

 There’s plenty of clubs whether you’re looking to dance or hear a wide variety of live music, and the city is very diverse in many ways, whether ethnically, socially, culturally, or politically.

 Tampa is one of the fastest-growing job markets in the nation and has robust growth in professional fields as well as blue-collar jobs.

 Overall, there isn't much to worry about in Tampa, when compared to other cities in America, though it does have some rough neighborhoods.
 It's best to be aware of your surroundings at all times.

 The means of transport in Tampa are problematic as it tends to be scarce, but it's overall safe - as safe as it can get in a city of Tampa's size.

 Pickpockets aren't the biggest threat in Tampa, though you might encounter bag snatchers.
 Don't be too worried, but you should remain vigilant after dark and in crowded places.

 Tampa's coastal location and topography make it significantly vulnerable to a wide array of hazards, including hurricanes, floods, tornadoes, and sinkholes.